Urban Alert

 Ideation

-We sketched three concepts to boost community involvement in maintaining public spaces.
-Using storyboards and user journeys, we explored how people would interact with each idea and challenged assumptions for fresh perspectives.
-Focusing on accessibility and ease of use, we designed for both smartphones and smartwatches, resulting in a clear, user-friendly concept grounded in our research.
+We explored three early concepts to encourage community involvement in maintaining public spaces.
+Through sketches, storyboards, and user journeys, we tested how people might interact with each idea and challenged our assumptions along the way.

-We sketched three concepts to boost community involvement in maintaining public spaces.
-Using storyboards and user journeys, we explored how people would interact with each idea and challenged assumptions for fresh perspectives.
-Focusing on accessibility and ease of use, we designed for both smartphones and smartwatches, resulting in a clear, user-friendly concept grounded in our research.
+We explored three early concepts to encourage community involvement in maintaining public spaces.
+Through sketches, storyboards, and user journeys, we tested how people might interact with each idea and challenged our assumptions along the way.

 Prototyping